bhauman/rebel-readline/rebel-readline/doc/intro.md

 won't get it.

-It is not until a programmer actually experiences inline-eval as a tool of discovery that the light goes on.
+It is not until a programmer actually experiences inline-eval as a programming tool that the light goes on.
 SEXPs start to make more sense, and the why of LISP starts to dawn.

 The idea here is to provide the opportunity to experience inline-eval at the first REPL a newcomer tries.
-The idea here is to provide a tool that newcomers that is sharp enough to elegantly solve 4Clojure problems and participate in Advent Of Code without having to make a steep investment in a foreign toolchain.
-The idea is to give newcomers the opportunity to experience Clojure the way that the more seasoned Clojure programmers experience it.
+The idea here is to provide a tool that newcomers that is sharp enough to elegantly solve [4Clojure](http://www.4clojure.com/) problems and participate in [Advent Of Code](http://adventofcode.com/) without having to make a steep investment in a foreign toolchain.

 As a bonus, when we provide this experience at the very first REPL newcomers will have a base of experience from which they can now draw